danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-04-09-JAX-numerical-methods-pt2.markdown

 f(t) = a_1 \exp(-\frac{t}{a_2}) + a_3 t \exp(-\frac{t}{a_4})
 $$

-We start by corrupting the truth function values with noise drawn from the distribution $\mathcal{N(0,0.2)}$.
+We start by corrupting the truth function values with noise drawn from the distribution $\mathcal{N}(0,0.2)$.
 This simulates measurement error inherent to observing any real world phenomena.
 We use these noisy estimates to fit our model.
 These [notes][curve-fitting] were very informative for this implementation.
+The full implementation of the following code can be found [here][code].

 This Python code uses Jax, an library for numerical computation that brings the following major benefits:
  - Automatic differentiation